Meet Your Officers

 Kathie Craig, FOHBC Treasurer, lives in Campbell, California and has been married to Mike Craig for 40+ years.
 She is the mother of four grown children and a grandmother of six.
 Kathie started collecting bottles when she started working for Mike’s father, Jack Craig, in 1987.
 She is still CFO and running his companies along with her husband to this day.
 She was also co-owner and CFO of their construction company for 40 years.
 She has been the president of the San Jose Bottle Club since 2000.
 For 28 years, she co-owned and ran multiple drag racing teams with her family.
 Still passionately collects Warners, Dr. Craig, inks and Owl Drug bottles and especially loves antiquing when she and her husband travel in their motor home.

-Craig Cassetta, FOHBC Conventions Directoris a native Californian.
+Craig Cassetta, FOHBC Marketing Director, is a native Californian.
 He grew up and attended schools in Willows, California, and completed his master’s degree at UC Berkeley.
 He works for the state of California as a regional manager for an adoption office that serves families in northern California and has worked in adoptions since 2004.
-He has two teenage sons, Nicolas and Joseph, and his wife’s name is Lourdes.
-They have a dog named Lucy.
 Craig always loved exploring and reading about the development of the American West.
 A.B.
 Guthrie and Elmore Leonard are two of his favorite authors.
 His first memory of collecting is gathering rocks and polishing them when he was a child.
 His curiosity about the West growing up was fed through book reading, exploring caves and searching for arrowheads while on camping trips.
 During summers in college, he worked as a stream surveyor in national forests.
 He loved the experience of seeing what was around the next bend in the water—no intact bottles were ever discovered, unfortunately!
 He is a member of the 49er Historical Bottle Club and his collecting focus is gold rush bottles.
 He also enjoys collecting movie posters and glass fishing floats.

 John O’Neill, FOHBC Director-at-Large, is a California native, born and raised in the San Francisco Bay Area.
 He is the most recent president of the FOHBC and president of the San Jose Antique Bottle Collectors Association, and a prior officer of the Peninsula Bottle Collectors.
 John has had a strong interest in bottle collecting since age ten and is currently collecting San Francisco saloon material, including pumpkinseed flasks, coffin flasks, and memorabilia—all pre-prohibition.
 He wrote his first book on California pottery and stoneware and was a presenter on the subject at the 2016 Sacramento National Convention & Expo.
 He has been married to his wife, Cheri, for 38 years and has two grown children.
 John is the managing director for the San Francisco office of Risk Strategies Company, a Boston-based Insurance Brokerage.